sennetconsortium/member-ui/static-src/README.md

 # Client Side Static Source Files
-Facilitates building of custom plugins and apps that can be shared across templates and/or pages.
+Facilitates building of custom plugins and JS apps that can be shared across templates and/or pages.

 ## JS
 ### Install